 I've recently been working with HL7 Spy's author, Jon Reis, to enable support for fetching messages directly from the Ensemble message store.
 Its SQL Loader feature now has native Caché/IRIS support, and I've contributed a small server-side class to support the extraction of messages using it.

-The latest beta for v2020.1, downloadable from this page, includes this native support along with a sampling of SQL Loader queries that facilitate the retrieval of messages from Ensemble.
+Version 2020.1 and higher, downloadable from this page, includes this native support along with a sampling of SQL Loader queries that facilitate the retrieval of messages from Ensemble.
 This article provides a walk-through for configuring the latest release and shows some selected queries.

 Once you've installed the beta, locate the SQL Loader tab at the bottom of the window and select it: